offbyone/python-tailscale/README.md

 ## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by [Franck Nijhof][offbyone].

 For a full list of all authors and contributors, check [the contributor's page][contributors].